 For millennia, Traditional Chinese Medicine (TCM) has acknowledged the importance of massage treatment in the promotion of wellbeing and health.
 Massage is thought to have a holistic effect on the customer, encouraging physical and psychological health and well-being in this tradition.
 To put it another way, thousands of years of traditional Chinese medicine agree with mounting data from Western scientific research: massage can be a potent health tool.
 Reflexology and Energizing massages are two examples of treatments that use Chinese massage techniques.

-A therapist like at Shanghai Massage in Aldershot may move through numerous variations to stimulate the meridians during a traditional Chinese massage.
+A therapist like at Shanghai massage centre may move through numerous variations to stimulate the meridians during a traditional Chinese massage.
 This action is important because it aids in the relief of muscle tension and stress.
 The two work together to improve the client’s overall health by stimulating the meridians.
 TCM also aids in the elimination of toxins and the strengthening of the immune system.
 Overall wellness improves as a result of this therapeutic process.

 Massage has been a staple of Chinese medicine for millennia, with records dating back to the 2nd century BCE.
 Unlike Deep Tissue or Sports Massage, which focuses on releasing tight muscular knots by increasing blood flow to the area, this Massage focuses on relaxing the muscles.